The CRA Voluntary Disclosure Program: Everything There Is To Know in 2020

 The Limited Program provides limited relief—that is, while the applicant will not be referred for criminal prosecution and will not be charged gross negligence fees—he/she will still be charged other penalties and interest as applicable.
 Under the Limited Program, participants will also have to sign a waiver of their right to object and appeal in relation to the specific issue disclosed.

-Please see table below for the differences in the consequences related to the Limited and General Tracks:
+The differences in the consequences associated with the Limited and General Tracks:

 |General Program||Limited Program|